Trade directory · San Diego metro · California

 Licensing Requirements

-CA requires C-36 Plumbing Contractor License.
+California requires C-36 Plumbing Contractor License through CSLB.
 Must pass Law & Business exam and C-36 trade exam.
-Requires 4 years journey-level experience or equivalent.
+Requires 4 years journeyman experience or combination of experience and education.
 License renewal every 2 years with 12 hours continuing education.

 §2